Zhihong0321/wuxia-battle-simulator/docs/UI.md

 Narration modes
 - Finish Mode:
-  - Simulator runs to completion; all events are rendered immediately
+  - Battle engine runs to completion; all events are rendered immediately
   - Live HP status lines update after rendering events
 - Progressive Mode:
-  - Simulator computes the full event list deterministically
+  - Battle engine computes the full event list deterministically
   - The UI schedules one line at a time using Tk after() with the configured delay
   - HP status updates after each scheduled event
   - At the end, a summary line (winner / all down / stalemate) is printed and HP status is updated